Musical Theatre Core Curriculum

 Required Courses: Musical Theatre Majors

 This course provides the foundational studio experience for all Performance majors in the Theatre Division.
-Students are divided into four class sections to work with individual Acting faculty members and a select ensemble of peers for the entire school year, with the opportunity to work with a different teacher for every year that they are a Major at the Academy.
+Students are divided into six class sections to work with individual Acting faculty members and a select ensemble of peers for the entire school year, with the opportunity to work with a different teacher for every year that they are a Major at the Academy.
 Basic exercises from primary theorists are intermixed with ensemble improvisations and analytical and practical work with assigned dramatic texts.

 This course allows students to exercise physical skills and coordination through the practice of dance methodologies for Musical Theatre.
 Students learn various dance styles (ie. Jazz, tap, ballet).
 The course provides a serious and specifically focused dance opportunity for Theatre Majors.